pylessard/python-can-isotp/doc/source/isotp/socket.rst

    :param rx_ext_address: The extended address to use in reception.
 If not None, flags.RX_EXT_ADDR will be set
    :type rx_ext_address: int

    :param tx_stmin: Sets the transmit separation time (time between consecutive frame) in nanoseconds.
-This value will overrides the value received through FlowControl frames.
+This value will override the value received through FlowControl frame.
 If not None, flags.FORCE_TXSTMIN will be set
    :type tx_stmin: int